Charlie Austin: Burnley striker fails Hull City medical

 Hull's move for Charlie Austin is off after manager Steve Bruce revealed the Burnley striker failed a medical ahead of his proposed transfer.

-The two clubs agreed a fee for Austin at the weekend and the 24-year-old held talks with the newly-promoted Premier League club on Monday.
+The two clubs for Austin at the weekend and the 24-year-old held talks with the newly-promoted Premier League club on Monday.

 However, Bruce told talkSPORT that the move was now a "non-starter".